rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 branch.
 Also, please make sure that fixup commits are squashed into other related commits with meaningful commit messages.

-If you encounter merge conflicts, your PR will get marked as `S-waiting-on-author`.
+If you encounter merge conflicts or when a reviewer asks you to perform some changes, your PR will get marked as `S-waiting-on-author`.
+When you resolve them, you should use `@rustbot` to mark it as `S-waiting-on-review`:

-When you resolve them, you should use `@rustbot` to mark it as `S-waiting-on-review`.
+    @rustbot label -S-waiting-on-author +S-waiting-on-review

 See [this chapter][labeling] for more details.

 GitHub allows [closing issues using keywords][closing-keywords].
 This feature